This gluten-free cupcakes recipe is moist and rich, with flecks of whole vanilla bean throughout the cupcake and whipped coconut cream topping.

 Recipe substitutions or variations

-Gluten-free flour substitutions: instead of using a gluten-free flour blend, you can also use straight white rice flour or any other gluten-free flour alternative.
+Gluten-free flour substitutions: Instead of using a gluten-free baking flour blend, you can also use white rice flour, brown rice flour, oat flour or any other gluten-free flour alternative.
+If your flour blend does not contain xanthan gum, consider adding 1/8 teaspoon.
+This will help prevent it from being crumbly.

-Coconut milk substitutions: instead of using coconut milk, you can use any other type of dairy free milk.
+Coconut milk substitutions: Instead of using coconut milk, you can use any other type of dairy free milk like almond milk, cashew or oat.
+I think they even sell coconut heavy cream these days and that could be good too!

-Butter flavoured coconut oil substitutions: Instead of butter flavoured coconut oil, you can use regular coconut oil, a vegan butter substitute, or any other cooking oil of your choice.
+Butter flavored coconut oil substitutions: Instead of butter flavored coconut oil, you can use regular coconut oil, dairy-free butter, or any other cooking oil of your choice.

 Vanilla bean substitutions: If you can’t find whole vanilla beans, sometimes you can find vanilla bean paste.
 Or if not, you can just stick to the vanilla extract only.

-Make this recipe lower calorie/fat: Make sure to use unsweetened coconut milk that you get in tetra packs (not canned – these usually have more fat).
+Make this recipe lower calorie/fat: Make sure to use the unsweetened coconut milk that you get in tetra packs (not canned – these usually have more fat).
 Cut down the coconut oil to ⅛ of a cup and add an additional 2 tablespoons of coconut milk.
+By using less sugar and less fat, you’re also reducing the calories.

 Make this recipe lower oxalate: Make sure to swap out the gluten-free flour blend for white rice flour, or a mixture of white rice flour and potato starch.